La Rosa Holdings Adds Over $6.4 Million in Net Assets to Balance Sheet as Part of Digital Asset Treasury to Scale AI Infrastructure Strategy

 Celebration, FL, March 31, 2026 (GLOBE NEWSWIRE) -- La Rosa Holdings Corp.
 (NASDAQ: LRHC) (“La Rosa” or the “Company”), a real estate and PropTech enterprise, today announced that it has added over $6.4 million, net assets to its balance sheet as part of its digital asset treasury strategy in Q1 of 2026, establishing a strategic reserve to support its expansion into artificial intelligence (“AI”) infrastructure and next-generation real estate assets.

-The strategic reserve, consisting of approximately $8.1 million of digital assets (including approximately $3.9 million restricted under a token rights agreement with the Company’s investor) and approximately $2.2 million in cash, is designed to provide the liquidity and financial agility necessary to scale the Company’s AI infrastructure strategy and support the development of a premium real estate portfolio of advanced data center facilities optimized for AI workloads.
+The strategic reserve, consisting of approximately $8.1 million of digital assets (including approximately $3.9 million restricted under an agreement with the Company’s investor) and approximately $2.2 million in cash, is designed to provide the liquidity and financial agility necessary to scale the Company’s AI infrastructure strategy and support the development of a premium real estate portfolio of advanced data center facilities optimized for AI workloads.

 As demand for high-performance computing and AI-driven applications continues to accelerate, La Rosa aims to capitalize on the growing need for purpose-built infrastructure.
 The Company intends to leverage its real estate platform to identify, develop, and manage high-quality data center assets in key markets where demand for AI infrastructure is rapidly increasing.